lucylow/Stochastic_SoundCloud/README.md

 ---

 ## Stochastic SoundCloud : Music is Sequential

-* Music is older than language.
-Automatic music became "algorithmic" where piano compositions can be broken down into fragments
+* Music is older than language - automatic music became "algorithmic" where piano compositions can be broken down into fragments
 * The determined musical state is only partially determined by the preceding musical state where the concrete musical state n+2 follows after the state n+1 only with some probability
 * Changing the pitch, duration, timbre, dynamics, and amplitudes of music waveforms using parameters changing the effects to the spectral domain